 Here are a few questions to consider when forming your approach:

-Should we survey students or adults?
 When you want to gain insight into your students’ SEL capacities, it’s important to ask the right people the right questions.

 Students are probably the best judge of their beliefs, so if you want to learn about their mindsets, sense of belonging, beliefs about effort, etc., use a tool to survey students.